 This may seem obvious, but it’s not.
 You should always pack water shoes, sunglasses, a hat, and a camera when heading to Mexico

 Protecting your eyes while vacationing in Mexico is important.
 Dubery polarized sunglasses provide your eyes with 100% UV protection from the intense Mexican sun.
-I like the Dubery sunglasses because they are inexpensive, stylish, and they do what sunglasses were made to do; protect your eyes.
+I like the Dubery sunglasses because they are inexpensive and stylish, and they do what sunglasses were made to do; protect your eyes.

 Not everyone is looking to take amazing pictures with their phone, but if you are, then you should try the Xenvo Pro lens kit for iPhone, Samsung, Pixel, and more.
-Included in this package is a wide angle and macro lens (perfect for food photography).
-Also, an LED light is included for perfect lighting for your pic.
+Included in this package is a wide-angle and macro lens (perfect for food photography).
+Also, an LED light is included for the perfect lighting for your pic.

 If you are anything like me, you like to capture all your moments so you can look back and reminisce.
-Whether you need a camera to capture your adrenaline filled excursion, or take some spectacular underwater pics, the GoPRO Hero8 with a 128gb memory card and card reader is all you need.
+Whether you need a camera to capture your adrenaline-filled excursion or take some spectacular underwater pics, the GoPRO Hero11 with a 64GB memory card and card reader is all you need.

 Outdoor Safety Essentials